From Joomla! Documentation

 At the top of the page you will see the toolbar shown in the Screenshot above.
 The functions are:

 - Enable.
 Makes the selected item available for use on your website.
-You may also toggle between Enabled and Disabled by clicking on the icon in the 'Enabled' column.
+You may also toggle between Enabled and Disabled by clicking on the icon in the 'Status' column.

 - Disable.
 Makes the selected plugins unavailable for use on your website.
-You may also toggle between Enabled and Disabled by clicking on the icon in the 'Enabled' column.
+You may also toggle between Enabled and Disabled by clicking on the icon in the 'Status' column.

 - Check-In.
 Checks-in the selected plugins.
 Works with one or multiple plugins selected.